Milestones: Meet Liam, a 4-Year-Old Client Who Gave His Mother a Powerful Message After ABA Therapy

 Bringing ABA Home

 This year, Liam is working through his IU13 class virtually at home.
-Megan says that he’s much more willing and able to cooperate, saying that ABA has helped him put two and two together and recognize that if he does what he’s asked, good things happen.
+Megan says that he’s much more willing and able to cooperate, saying that ABA has helped him put two and two together and recognize that when he does what he’s asked, good things happen.

 Megan has also started to adopt some of the ABA techniques she’s seen that have helped Liam and uses them at home during mealtime.